auntiebirdie/build-your-own-bot/05-birthday-part-2/README.md

 ​In this case, I want the bot to run through its check every hour, so I'm sitting it to '0 * * * *'.

 Now that we have all the code necessary to wish users a happy birthday, let's work on our configuration commands.
+We're going to leverage a new attribute: default_member_permissions.
+Setting this to 0 will disable the command for everyone except admins by default.

 ```js
     {